HeavyFinance (InSoil) referral code 2026: 2% welcome bonus up to €1,000

 About this offer

-- ~13% returns on standard farm loans; Green Loans exceed 20% (carbon credits)
+- ~13% average returns on standard farm loans; Green Loans exceed 20% (carbon credits)

 About HeavyFinance